 Banana muffins with chocolate chips

-Soft and Moist Banana Muffins with melty chocolate chips are the ultimate treat.
-Banana chocolate chip muffins are a great way to use ripe bananas.
+Soft and Moist Banana Muffins with melty chocolate chips are the perfect way to use overripe bananas.
+This Banana chocolate chip muffins recipe is the perfect treat with just a touch of chocolate to compliment the sweet banana.

 Prep Time: 5 minutes